- What's new

 Test your template using sample data with built-in device testing.

 Once approved, you can retrieve the template with an API call.

 The retrieved template is prepared for rendering by inserting the recipient, sender, and localization data.

 The template HTML, text, and metadata are rendered using the Jinja library.

 The rendered email is passed to Mailgun for sending.

 Pretty great, right?

 Yes, it can.
 At the end of the day, Dyspatch and Mailgun want to make things easier for everyone on your team.
 Developers and marketers get to do what they do best — create.
 Developers can focus on building great products and marketers can concentrate on creating great brand experiences.
 Together, they can collaborate seamlessly on optimized transactional emails that engage customers and drive growth.

 Finding email workflow solutions that satisfy both marketers and developers can be challenging and frustrating for both parties.
 By pairing Mailgun and Dyspatch, marketers can own transactional content creation with reduced reliance on developers.
-Our next webinar will be covering different pain points that come alongside transactional email creation and different ways to solve them.
-We’d love for you to join!
-It all happens on Wednesday, November 14th, 2018 at 11:00 AM (PST), so don’t miss it!
+In this webinar, we covered the different pain points that come alongside transactional email creation and different ways to solve them.
+Check it out!